-In 1987, the Oregon Legislative Assembly enacted the Oregon Endangered Species Act (OESA) (ORS 496.171 to 496.192, 498.026, and 564.100 to 564.135).
-Oregon's endangered species list includes all native species listed under the federal ESA as of May 15, 1987, plus any additional native species determined by the appropriate state agency to be in danger of extinction throughout any significant portion of its range within the state.
-OESA's goal is similar to the federal goal; that is, conservation of threatened or endangered species through "the use of methods and procedures necessary to bring a species to the point at which [protective] measures are no longer necessary" (ORS 496.171(1)).
+In 1987, the Oregon Legislative Assembly enacted the Oregon Endangered Species Act (OESA) (ORS 496.171 to 496.192, 498.026, and 564.100 to 564.135); it was amended in 1995.
+Oregon's endangered species list includes all native species listed under the federal ESA as of May 15, 1987, plus any additional native species determined by the appropriate state agency (or commission) to be in danger of extinction throughout any significant portion of its range within the state.
+Threatened species are those animals that could become endangered within the foreseeable future within all or a significant part of its range.
+The OESA goal is similar to the federal goal; that is, conservation of threatened or endangered species through "the use of methods and procedures necessary to bring a species to the point at which [protective] measures are no longer necessary" (ORS 496.171(1)).

-The reach of the OESA is different than that of the federal ESA.
-The species-recovery mechanism under the OESA (survival guidelines described below) is limited to state-owned land, state-leased land, and land over which the state has a recorded easement.
+The reach of OESA is different than that of the federal ESA.
+The species-recovery mechanism under the OESA (survival guidelines described below) is limited to state-owned land, stateleased land, and land over which the state has a recorded easement.
 In addition, endangered species management planning is limited to state agencies.
-Although the OESA broadly prohibits take of listed species, the definition of take ("to kill or obtain possession or control") is narrower than under federal law.
-Moreover, OESA also provides that "nothing in [the OESA] is intended by itself to require an owner of any commercial forest land or other private land to take action to protect a threatened or endangered species or to impose additional requirements or restrictions on the use of private land" (ORS 496.192(1)).
+Although OESA broadly prohibits take of listed species, the definition of take ("to kill or obtain possession or control") is narrower than under federal law.
+Moreover, OESA also provides that "nothing in [OESA] is intended by itself to require an owner of any commercial forest land or other private land to take action to protect a threatened or endangered species or to impose additional requirements or restrictions on the use of private land" (ORS 496.192(1)).
+Transactions in threatened and endangered species (import, export, transport, purchase or sell) is prohibited (ORS 498.026).

-Another significant difference is that invertebrates (insects and butterflies) are not protected under the OESA.
-ESA protections do apply and the Oregon Natural Heritage Program consults with the USFWS regarding invertebrates.
+Another significant difference is that invertebrates (e.g., insects and butterflies) are not protected under OESA.
+Federal ESA protections do apply and the Oregon Natural Heritage Information Center (Institute of Natural Resources) consults with USFWS regarding invertebrate conservation and undertakes monitoring and research.

 Any person may petition to add, remove, or reclassify a species on the state list.
 State listing criteria are similar to federal criteria.
-A state listing decision is based on, among other things, biological information, assessment of threats to the species and its habitat, and the adequacy of programs and plans to protect the species or its habitat.
+A state listing decision is based on, among other things, biological information, assessments of threats to the species and its habitat, and the adequacy of programs and plans to protect the species or its habitat.

-Upon listing, the state develops survival guidelines to ensure survival of individuals of the species.
+Upon listing a wildlife species, the state develops survival guidelines to ensure survival of individuals of the species.
 Endangered species management plans identify the role that state land plays in the conservation of the species.
 During implementation, state policy is to minimize duplication between the state and federal ESA requirements.
-The status of each threatened or endangered species on the state list is reviewed at least every five years.
-Species that have been removed from the state list include the Columbia White-tail deer, Stalk-leaved monkey flower, Colonial luina, Ertter's senecio, Aleutian Canada goose, and American and arctic peregrine falcons.
+The status of each threatened or endangered species on the state list is reviewed at least once every five years.
+Species that have been removed from the state list include the Columbia white-tail deer, Stalkleaved monkey flower, Colonial luina, Ertter's senecio, Aleutian Canada goose, and American and arctic peregrine falcons.